violetcassette/VioletStudio/README.md

 - [ ] Scheduling should be fully working by this stage

 ### RELEASE CANDIDATES
-- [ ] All features conceptuialized at the start of the project should be implemented
+- [ ] All features conceptuialized at the start of the project should be implemented whenever possible
 - [ ] Little to no new features should be introduced during this stage unless they are made cruical to the stability of the project
 - [ ] Most showstopping bugs should be cleared by this stage, but they can't be ruled out